GuilhermeGavioli/Authentication/README.md

     npm run start
 ```

 Most of the routes are for post requests.
+To use them you will need a tool for post requests.
+Also some functionalities may not work once environment variables are used in the backend.

+&nbsp;

 # Reflection